Mortgages

 Germany’s property system encourages investment in the rented sector, with favorable tax incentives available for residents who purchase buy-to-let properties.

 Investors who live and pay tax in Germany can benefit from mortgage rates and repayment terms similar to those available for owner occupiers – a system at odds with some other European countries, where rates on buy-to-let mortgages are significantly higher.
-Investors can also deduct their mortgage interest payments from their rental income when filing their tax bills.
+Investors can also deduct their mortgage interest payments from their rental income when filing their taxes.

 Get an agreement in principle